CAMP-eXplain-AI/PathwayGrad/index.md

-In this work, we:
+#### Key Messages
-* discuss critical pathways (sparse neural pathways that encode critical input features), and show that the pruning obective does not identify these pathways
+* Sparse neural pathways encode critical input features.
+The pruning obective does not identify these critical pathways.
-* propose a feature attribution (**saliency map**) method, "Pathway Gradient", by leveraging critical pathways
+* The paper proposes a feature attribution (**saliency map**) method, "Pathway Gradient", by leveraging critical pathways.

+#### Resources
 The paper is available on **[CVPR2021 Open Access](https://openaccess.thecvf.com/content/CVPR2021/html/Khakzar_Neural_Response_Interpretation_Through_the_Lens_of_Critical_Pathways_CVPR_2021_paper.html)** and on **[arXiv](https://arxiv.org/abs/2103.16886)**.

 View the [poster](Poster_Neural_Response_Interpretation_Through_the_Lens_of_Critical.pdf)